Bone Grafting San Francisco

 How Surgeons Perform Bone Grafting

-San Francisco patients that receive bone grafting may use bone from a donor site like the jaw, hip, or tibia.
+San Francisco patients that receive bone grafting may use bone from a donor site like the jaw.
 In some cases performing an additional surgery to harvest the donor’s bone is not possible.
 In these cases, an allograft can be used.
 An allograft is tissue from an organ donor.
 Synthetic material can also be used to fuse with the bone.

 Once the new bone is in place, our surgeons can begin the process of placing the bone graft.